Brooke Wilkins

-Brooke Wilkins-Penfold (born 6 June 1974) is an Australian, former collegiate All-American, retired three-time Olympic Games medalist, left-handed softball pitcher, originally from Sydney, New South Wales.
+Brooke Wilkins-Penfold (born 6 June 1974) is an Australian, former collegiate All-American, retired three-time Olympic Games medalist, left-handed softball pitcher, originally from Sydney.
 Wilkins played two years from 1994 to 1995 for the Hawaii Rainbow Wahine in the Big West Conference, ranking in career pitching records for both.
 She later who won a bronze medal at the 1996 Summer Olympics and 2000 Summer Olympics and a silver medal at the 2004 Summer Olympics for Team Australia as a starting pitcher for the national team.

 Wilkins attended the University of Hawaii in 1994 and 1995, but did not return to the school after winning bronze in Atlanta.